Young people and nature

 What are young people doing to get involved?
 There are plenty of examples from Kick the Dust, #iwill and Scottish Government’s Year of Young People 2018 that highlight the positive actions that young people are taking.

-Year of Young People 2018 aims to inspire Scotland through its young people - celebrating their achievements and valuing their contribution.
-There’s a load going on that young people and youth workers can engage with - find out more about activities and funding.
+Year of Young People 2018 aimed to inspire Scotland through its young people - celebrating their achievements and valuing their contribution.
+Find out more here.

 Young people’s stories

 Read a selection of stories written or produced by young people, sharing how they feel about their connection with the nature and the world around them.